-A dynamic exploration of the Five Great Elements (Pancha Mahabhuta).
-The elements, ether, air, fire, water, and earth give rise to all that exists.
+This course is a dynamic exploration of the Five Elements as the basis of health and healing, through self-inquiry, plant allies, medicine-making techniques, movement, and art.
+The Five Great Elements (Pancha Mahabhuta), ether, air, fire, water, and earth give rise to all that exists.
 The state of your health is a reflection of how the elements are expressed within you.
-Each week-end will be focused on one Element, its qualities, plant allies, its encumbrances and wisdom states and medicine making techniques.
-We will explore the essence of the element through movement and art.
+Each week-end will be focused on one Element, its qualities, plant allies, its encumbrances and wisdom states, and medicine-making techniques.

 Each student will receive a Course Binder and will take home the following herbal creations:

 Vinegar and alcohol tinctures

 Students are also asked to dedicated 4 hours a month or 24 hours to a personal project.

 Each week-end will cover the elemental properties, herbal applications, and the emotional dimensions of our focused element.